Menu

 Brooklyn, NY – SUNY Downstate Health Sciences University has been recognized in a nationwide study conducted by the Lown Institute ranking in the 99th percentile for avoiding wasteful, unnecessary medical procedures.
 Among the more than 3,100 hospitals evaluated in this study, SUNY Downstate ranks #1 among New York City hospitals, #2 among all hospitals in the state, and in the top 10 hospitals in the Northeast region.

 “According to this study, every 80 seconds, a hospital in the U.S. delivers a low-value test or procedure to an older adult, putting hundreds of thousands at risk of harm.
-Here at SUNY Downstate, we pride ourselves on offering the best medical care to our community, which includes avoiding unnecessary procedures that may pose a risk,” said David Berger, M.D., MHCM, FACS, Chief Executive Officer of the University Hospital of Brooklyn at SUNY Downstate.
+Here at SUNY Downstate, we pride ourselves on offering the best medical care to our community, which includes avoiding unnecessary procedures that may pose a risk,” said David Berger, M.D., MHCM, FACS, Chief Executive Officer of the University Hospital at Downstate at SUNY Downstate.
 “It is an honor to be recognized by the Lown Institute for our commitment to patients’ health.
 I applaud the members of our healthcare teams for their devotion to put patient care above all else and their continuous hard work to ensure the SUNY Downstate name is one of integrity, efficiency and success.

 The 2021 Lown Institute Hospitals Index avoiding overuse metric uses data from the 100% Medicare claims database from January 1, 2016 – December 31, 2018.
 The study measured 12 low-value services, four tests and eight procedures including arthroscopic knee surgery, hysterectomies, and spinal fusion/laminectomies.
 Hospitals’ overuse score for each service is based on the rate of overuse as well as the volume of overuse.
 The overuse composite ranking is based on all services, with more weight placed on the services that make up the larger share of overuse.